 Jack in the Box

-Over 7,700 employees filed a punitive class action against franchise managers of restaurants owned by MarLu Restaurant Group, including Jack in the Box.
+Over 7,700 employees filed a putative class action against franchise managers of restaurants owned by MarLu Restaurant Group, including Jack in the Box.
 Defendants offered a settlement of $2.5 million for unpaid wages, failing to provide meal breaks, and violating payroll rules by failing to offer payment in the form of a check.

 In 2016, McDonald’s settled a claim filed by workers in California, Michigan, and New York who alleged that managers illegally erased hours from their timecards and ordered them to work off the clock.
 The $3.75 million settlement also offered compensation for unpaid overtime and failure to reimburse employees for time spent cleaning their uniforms.